By Tina Brown

 This is a tall order for educators.
 How do you prepare when you don’t know what the goal is?
 Further, some educators feel daunted by the prospect of adding STEM into their classrooms.
 The simple fact is, STEM education should teach students how to think, not what to think.

 It is clear that creativity learned through arts education should be included in STEM education so children are learning how to develop their innovative thought processes or growth mindset.
-This goal requires open-ended educational materials such as Brackitz building systems.
+This goal requires critical thinking activities such as Brackitz building systems.

 Brackitz provides children with a opportunity to explore, create, test, grow, and learn, qualities that they will take with them wherever their journey will take them in the 21st Century.
 Brackitz are a connect-anywhere building toy that connect at any point or any angle.
 Students can design any structure they can imagine!
 Their only limit truly is their imagination.
 This type of educational toy engages children’s creativity while learning key STEM concepts in every subject area.